 - Retain Experienced Workforce

 There are many reasons for employers to provide job accommodations for all employees.
 In times of labor shortages, employers can attract good employees by offering accommodations such as flexible scheduling, work at home opportunities, job sharing, and ergonomic workstations.
 Also, providing such accommodations can help employers retain an experienced workforce by improving the overall morale of the workplace.
 And finally, providing job accommodations allows employers to meet their legal obligations under title I of the Americans with Disabilities Act (ADA) and similar state laws.

-A recent study conducted by JAN not only confirms the benefits of providing accommodations, but also shows that providing accommodations is not costly.
-More than half the employers surveyed reported that there was no cost for providing an accommodation and the rest of the employers surveyed reported a typical cost of $500.
-For additional information on the benefits and costs of accommodation view JAN's Workplace Accommodations: Low Cost, High Impact.
+A recent study conducted by JAN not only confirms the benefits of providing accommodations but also shows that providing accommodations is not costly.
+Approximately half of the employers surveyed who provided cost information reported the accommodations they made cost absolutely nothing to implement.
+Of those accommodations that did have a one-time cost, the median one-time expenditure as reported by the employer was $300.
+For additional information on the benefits and costs of accommodation, view JAN's Workplace Accommodations: Low Cost, High Impact.